beyarkay/masters-thesis/src/05_results.md

 \begin{figure}[!ht]
     \centering
     \makebox[\textwidth][c]{\includegraphics{src/imgs/graphs/05_eng_lang_phrase_conf_mat}}
-    \caption{Confusion matrix of the best performing model predicting the gesture on the example English-language phrase "the quick brown fox jumped over the lazy dog".
+    \caption[short caption todo]{Confusion matrix of the best performing model predicting the gesture on the example English-language phrase \texttt{"the quick brown fox jumped over the lazy dog"}.
 Note that the confusion matrix does not have a value in every row as the chosen phrase does not contain every single gesture that can be performed.}
     \label{fig:05_eng_lang_phrase_conf_mat}